 DownloadPlease reach us at lindanelson30@gmail.com if you cannot find an answer to your question.

-Practical Appraiser Training (PAT™) follows a structured, instructor-led practicum model designed to provide supervised appraisal experience in a controlled, documented environment.
+Practical Appraiser Training (PAT™) follows a structured, instructor-led practicum model designed to provide supervised residential appraisal experience within a controlled, documented, and compliance-focused environment.

-Eligible participants enroll in the appropriate practicum track based on their licensure goal, such as the Licensed Residential Practicum Program (LRP) or Certified Residential Practicum Program (CRP).
+Eligible participants enroll in the appropriate practicum track based on their licensure objective:

-Participants complete real residential appraisal assignments under direct instructor oversight.
-Assignments emphasize data verification, market analysis, valuation methodology, and USPAP-compliant reporting.
+Participants complete residential appraisal assignments under direct instructor oversight.
+Assignments emphasize:

-Each assignment is reviewed for accuracy, methodology, and compliance.
-Experience is documented in accordance with practicum guidelines and maintained within standardized workfiles.
+Experience hours are documented in accordance with practicum guidelines and maintained within standardized workfiles for regulatory review, if required.

-Upon completion, documented experience hours may be applied toward licensure or certification where permitted by state regulation.
-Participants are responsible for confirming acceptance with their state appraisal board.
+Upon successful completion, documented experience hours may be applied toward Licensed Residential or Certified Residential credential requirements, where permitted by state regulation.
+Participants are solely responsible for verifying acceptance of practicum experience with their state appraisal regulatory agency.

-Acceptance of practicum experience hours is determined solely by individual state regulatory agencies.
-Completion of PAT™ does not guarantee licensure or certification.
+Acceptance of practicum experience hours is determined exclusively by individual state regulatory authorities.
+Completion of PAT™ does not guarantee licensure, certification, credential approval, or state acceptance of experience hours.

 To participate in Practical Appraiser Training (PAT™), applicants must meet the following requirements: